Pomaderris vacciniifolia: Description

 Pomaderris vacciniifolia is a shrub that typically grows to a height of 1–4 m, its branchlets densely covered with soft, greyish, star-shaped hairs.
 The leaves are elliptic, mostly 12–15 mm long and 8–10 mm wide.
 The upper surface of the leaves is glabrous and the lower surface is densely covered with soft, whitish, star-shaped hairs.
 There are stipules 1.5–2.0 mm long at the base of the leaves, but that fall off as the leaf matures.
 The flowers are borne in panicles 10–40 mm long, each flower on a pedicel 2–3 mm.
 The flowers are creamy-white and covered with soft, greyish, star-shaped hairs.
 The sepals are 1.5–2.0 mm long, and fall off as the flower matures and the petals are 1.2–1.5 mm long but fall off as the flowers open.
 Flowering occurs in October.

 Taxonomy

 Pomaderris vacciniifolia was first formally described in 1858 by Siegfried Reissek in the journal Linnaea: Ein Journal für die Botanik in ihrem ganzen Umfange from specimens collected by Ferdinand von Mueller near Watts River.

 Distribution and habitat

-Round-leaf pomaderris grows in moist forest and scrub, mostly in the upper and midle catchments of the Yarra River between Healesville, Eltham and Flowerdale.
+Round-leaf pomaderris grows in moist forest and scrub, mostly in the upper and middle catchments of the Yarra River between Healesville, Eltham and Flowerdale.